richb-hanover/CeroWrtScripts/README.md

         [Restart your router.
 This seems to make a difference.]

 Presto!
 Your tunnel is up!
 Your computer should get a global IPv6 address, and should be able to communicate directly with IPv6 devices on the Internet.
 To test it, try: `ping6 ivp6.google.com`

+---
+## cerostats.sh

+This script collects a number of useful configuration settings and dynamic values for aid in diagnosing problems with CeroWrt.
+If you report a problem, it would be helpful to include the output of this script.

+By default, it collects information about the first 2.4GHz radio/interface, and writes the collected data to `/tmp/cerostats_output.txt`